konstantsmh/konstantsmh.github.io/index.md

 Manhattan that the L train reaches, residents can take a short walk to the A, C, J, or 4 trains, which all travel to Manhattan.
-For service to any area in Brooklyn that the L train reaches, residents can take a short walk to the J train, which travels relatively parallel to the L train in Brooklyn.
-The only caveat is that residents would have to walk or transfer to a bus afterwards in order to reach where the L train route was.
+For service to any area in Brooklyn, the L train still runs between Lorimer Street and Carnarsie Rockaway Parkway.
 Although these routes are all relatively close and convenient for Brownsville residents, there may be concerns of overcrowding due to increased ridership.